 But three global challenges today threaten to undermine our efforts to improve health for decades to come.
-The effects of global heating, escalating infectious diseases and mental health problems limit life for people of all ages in all parts of the world, and can devastate communities for generations.
+The effects of mental health problems, escalating infectious diseases, and global heating limit life for people of all ages in all parts of the world, and can devastate communities for generations.

 These are the urgent health challenges of the 21st century and Wellcome is taking them on.
 That means significant commitments and actions sustained over many years.

 Discovery research – defined broadly, including physical and social sciences and the humanities – will underpin the best solutions to these challenges, though science alone is not enough.
 It needs support from many areas of research and innovation, and advocacy for approaches built on scientific evidence.
 And because the effects of these challenges will not be felt evenly across the world’s population, this must be done in partnership with the people whose health is most at risk.